Nachiyarr/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix
 ```
-/*
-Program to find the L and U matrix.
+'''Program to find L and U matrix using LU decomposition.
-Developed by:
+Developed by:alagu nachiyar
-RegisterNumber:
+RegisterNumber: 22002084
-*/
+'''

+# To print L and U matrix
+import numpy as np
+from scipy.linalg import lu
+A=eval(input())
+P,L,U=lu(A)
+print(L)
+print(U)

 ```
 (ii) To find the LU Decomposition of a matrix
 ```